 Representation: General Management

 Oliver Gooch is rapidly establishing a reputation as a gifted and versatile young conductor, equally at home in both the symphonic and operatic repertoire.
-He served his apprenticeship as a protégé of the late Sir Charles Mackerras, and as a Young Artist at the Royal Opera House in a post created for him by Antonio Pappano.
-Since then, he has enjoyed collaborations with the London Symphony Orchestra, Philharmonia, Royal Opera House, Royal Ballet, Opera North, Glyndebourne, Northern Sinfonia, Sinfonia ViVA, and the RPO.
-Also a keen exponent of contemporary music, recent engagements include the Red Note Ensemble, Scotland’s leading contemporary music group (nominated for a Creative Scotland Award) and CHROMA at the Linbury Theatre (nominated for a Sky Arts South Bank Award).
+He served his apprenticeship as a protégé of the late Sir Charles Mackerras and as a Young Artist at the Royal Opera House (a post created for him by Antonio Pappano).
+Since then, he has enjoyed collaborations with the London Symphony Orchestra, Philharmonia, Royal Opera House, Royal Ballet, Northern Sinfonia, Sinfonia ViVA, Hallé, RPO, and with Opera North and Glyndebourne.
+Also a keen exponent of contemporary music, recent engagements have included concerts with the Red Note Ensemble, Scotland’s leading contemporary music group (nominated for a Creative Scotland Award) and CHROMA at the Linbury Theatre (nominated for a Sky Arts South Bank Award).

-Oliver Gooch received his training at Cambridge University, Guildhall School of Music and Drama and the National Opera Studio.
-He studied conducting at the Tanglewood Festival under Robert Spano and Seiji Ozawa, and was subsequently nominated for the prestigious Rolex/Mentor Protégé Arts Initiative in Geneva, under Sir Colin Davis.
-In 2006 he was awarded a prestigious Clore Fellowship, a programme designed to nurture new generation of cultural leader.
-In 2007, he was elected a Fellow of the Royal Society of Arts and he is a Faculty member of both the Canadian Operatic Arts Academy and L’Accademia Europea dell’Opera.
+Oliver received his musical training at Cambridge University, the Guildhall School of Music and Drama and the National Opera Studio.
+He studied conducting at the Tanglewood Festival under Robert Spano and Seiji Ozawa, and was subsequently nominated for the prestigious Rolex/Mentor Protégé Arts Initiative in Geneva under Sir Colin Davis.
+In 2006 he was awarded the prestigious Clore Fellowship, a programme designed to nurture a new generation of cultural leaders.
+In 2007 he was elected a Fellow of the Royal Society of Arts and he is a faculty member of both the Canadian Operatic Arts Academy and L’Accademia Europea dell’Opera.

 Promoters please note: if you wish to include this biography in a concert programme etc, please contact Hazard Chase to ensure you receive the most up to date version.